Updates

 Roy Judge looked at Morris from 1800-1880[6].
 He found that the title of Morris was given to a number of dance activities and that young girls may-pole dancing had been described as "may-pole and Morris dancing".

-It would be nice if I could also find evidence of what we know as Morris, but at least this picture supports the evidence that maypole dancing was taking place in Kingston around 1900.
+It would be nice if I could also find evidence of what we know as Morris, but at least this picture supports the evidence that maypole dancing was taking place in Kingston in the early 1900s.

 From this point on the Morris revival takes hold in Surrey with independent Morris sides starting up around Kingston.